Serengeti Safari to Zanzibar

 Day 1 Nairobi

-Approximate distance: 250 km Estimated Travel Time: 8 hrs (including game drive in the crater) After breakfast we embark on a half-day crater tour.
-The rich pasture and permanent water of the crater floor supports a resident population of more than 20,000 to 25,000 large mammals.
+After breakfast we embark on a half-day crater tour.
+The rich pasture and permanent water of the Crater floor supports a resident population of more than 20,000 to 25,000 large mammals.
 They are not confined by the crater walls, and can leave freely; they stay because conditions are favourable.
 Since most of the crater floor is grassland, grazing animals predominate: zebra, gazelles, buffalo, eland, and warthogs.
 The swamp and forest provide additional resources for hippos, some of Tanzania's last remaining black rhinos, giant-tusked elephants, waterbucks, reedbucks and bushbucks, baboons and vervet monkeys.
 All these animals in turn support large predators such as lion and leopard, and scavengers such as hyena and jackals.
-After this fabulous experience within the crater, we have to leave the wildlife behind us and start heading towards Marangu, where we will set up camp for the night.
-Marangu is a popular starting point for people climbing Mt Kilimanjaro.
+After this fabulous experience within the crater, we have to leave the wildlife behind us and start heading back to Arusha, where we will set up camp for the night.